 Stained Glass Repair for St. Louis Houses of Worship

 In the 19th century, Catholic immigrants fled to the St. Louis area and erected numerous houses of worship.
-Many of these century-old cathedral still remain today, helping to keep the city’s story and history alive.
-Enclosed within their holy doors are some of the most enchanting stained glass windows ever laid eyes upon.
+Many of these century-old cathedrals still remain today, helping to keep the city’s story and history alive.
+Enclosed within their holy doors are some of the most enchanting stained glass windows we’ve ever laid eyes upon.
 They are true monuments and are as valuable to the religious community as they are to art history.

 Our Process for Restoring Church & Cathedral Stained Glass

 The key to preserving valuable stained glass is through restoration.
 Restorative repairs are a necessary act that must be performed for the greater good of the glass.
 The process can last for weeks, but once it’s complete, the stained glass is stronger and more beautiful than ever before.